Are you looking for ways of keeping your house clean with kids? These twelve tips will have your house clean with less stress for you!

 Purchase cleaning products that will not harm your kids even if they were to come into contact with them.
 This will also enable you to clean regularly without having to wait until your kids are asleep.

 Nothing breeds more disorder than a cluttered house with kids; the more stuff you have in the house, the more difficult it is for your kids to learn where to keep things.
-For decluttering, the best place to begin is the bathroom, as you mostly put a lot of non-sentimental items in there.
+For decluttering, the best place to begin is the bathroom, as you mostly put many non-sentimental items in there.

-You must add decluttering to your monthly or quarterly routine as you will always have a lot of items to dispose of if you have kids in the house.
+You must add decluttering to your monthly or quarterly routine as you will always have many items to dispose of if you have kids in the house.

 It’s easy for your kids to leave things on a surface when they see it’s covered in knick-knacks; because clutter loves company, it might be tempting to add one or two items to the cluttered surface.